 The principal activity of the Company is the provision of short-term lease solutions to support Rolls-Royce plc in honouring its obligations under TotalCare Packages or on a Time and Material basis.
-The volume of engines within the lease pool has continued to grow in line with the increase in the volume of aircraft in service and the number of customers opting for a TotalCare Agreement.
+The volume of leases that are being enacted has continued to grow in line with the increase in the volume of aircraft in service and the number of customers opting for a TotalCare Agreement.